 As part of obtaining reasonable assurance about whether Town of Belville's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, listed as 2020-001.
+The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Town of Belville's Response to Findings
+Response to Findings

-The Town of Belville's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-The Town's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Town of Belville's response to the findings identified in our audit are described in the accompanying corrective action plan.
+Town of Belville's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.